Clinical-Language-Cognition-Lab/SONIVA_PAPER/README.md

 # SONIVA: Speech recOgNItion Validation in Aphasia

 Authors:
-Giulia Sanguedolce, Cathy J. Price, Sophie Brook, Dragos C. Gruia, Niamh V. Parkinson4, Patrick A. Naylor and Fatemeh Geranmayeh
+Giulia Sanguedolce, Cathy J. Price, Sophie Brook, Dragos C. Gruia, Niamh V. Parkinson, Patrick A. Naylor and Fatemeh Geranmayeh

 This repository contains the code, models, and data developed for the **SONIVA project**.
 It includes **two main components**: